benjaminion/upgrading-ethereum-book/src/book.md

 #### See also

-The main standards that we strive to follow are the following IETF drafts:
+The main standards that we strive to follow are the following IRTF drafts:

   - [BLS Signatures](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-bls-signature-04)
   - [Hashing to Elliptic Curves](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-hash-to-curve-09)